Former Microsoft worker gets 9 years in $10M fraud scheme

-SEATTLE — A former Microsoft worker was sentenced Monday to nine years in prison for a scheme to steal $10 million in digital currency — money authorities said he used to buy a $160,000 car and a lakefront home.
+SEATTLE (AP) — A former Microsoft worker was sentenced Monday to nine years in prison for a scheme to steal $10 million in digital currency — money authorities said he used to buy a $160,000 car and a lakefront home.

-Volodymyr Kvashuk, a 26-year-old Ukrainian citizen living in Renton, was responsible for helping test Microsoft’s online retail-sales platform.
+Volodymyr Kvashuk, a 26-year-old Ukrainian citizen living in Renton, Washngton, was responsible for helping test Microsoft’s online retail sales platform.

 Prosecutors said he stole digital currency such as gift cards or codes that could be redeemed for Microsoft products or gaming subscriptions, then resold them on the internet.

 A federal jury convicted Kvashuk in February of tax, money laundering and fraud charges.
 U.S. District Judge James Robart sentenced him Monday and ordered him to pay more than $8.3 million in restitution.
-Kvashuk could be deported after his prison term.
+Kvashuk could be deported following his prison term.

 Much of the money was stolen using email accounts associated with other Microsoft employees.